ProteGO-Safe/specs/specs/api-en.md

 ## `/check_version`

-Checks if and update is needed for the application to work correctly
+Check if and update is needed for the application to work correctly

 ### Request parameters:
 Common parameters